What are the white moon and red moon cycles, and what do they symbolize for you?

-This means you bleed when the moon is waxing (transitioning from new moon to full moon).
+This means you bleed when the moon is waxing (transitioning from a new moon to a full moon).

 A pink moon cycle may represent a transitional phase in your life.
-When the moon waxes, it’s going from darkness and reflection, to light and expansion.
-So, this may mean you’re leaving a period of rest or shadow, and coming into your strength and your power.
+When the moon waxes, it’s going from darkness and reflection to light and expansion.
+So, this may mean you’re leaving a period of rest or shadow and coming into your strength and power.

 The Purple Moon Cycle